Cliveden green walking trail

 This marble statue of the Duke of Sutherland once sat on the Grand Avenue until Lord Astor moved it to make way for the arrival of the Fountain of Love.
 The current position of the statue is known as the Duke's Seat and can be seen from the South Terrace.
 If you look out from the statue you will see widespread views of Cliveden House, the Parterre and surrounding countryside.

-The Sequoia Ring, a 16ft 6in (5.03m) section of Californian Redwood, was originally imported by the 1st Lord Astor in 1897.
-It is believed that Lord Astor brought it here in order to win a bet, wagering that a single section of redwood could seat 40 people for dinner.
+The sequoia section, a 16ft 6in (5.03m) section of Californian Redwood, was originally imported by the 1st Lord Astor in 1897.
+It was suggested at the time that Lord Astor brought it here in order to win a bet, wagering that a single section of redwood could seat 40 people for dinner.
 It is the largest known section of a sequoia gigantean in Britain and is now kept under cover to protect it from the weather.

 Alternatively, turn left at this junction to explore the gardens before walking back to your car.
 Walking from this junction to the gardens will take you approximately 20 minutes (one way) at a moderate walking speed.